slavomirvojacek/svApp/README.md

 ### Prerequisites

-First off, please make sure that you have the latest node.js (http://nodejs.org/) installed on your machine, as to run svApp's SASS and JS compilation on save, gulp.js (http://gulpjs.com/) is required both globally
+First off, please make sure that you have the latest node.js (http://nodejs.org/) installed on your machine, as to run svApp's SASS and JS compilation on save, gulp.js (http://gulpjs.com/) is required both globally:

 **sudo npm install gulp -g**

-and locally
+and locally (in your *www root*, where *gulpfile.js* is located) with all dependencies:

 **sudo npm install gulp**

-with all dependencies

 **sudo npm install gulp-ruby-sass gulp-autoprefixer gulp-uglify gulp-concat**

 To run svApp, you will need an Apache server with PHP 5.4.0+ running.